 In 2011 the former SADISOPSG encouraged all SADIS-users to register for a WIFS account in their Conclusion 16/14.

-In order to improve the availability and regularity of OPMET data, the ROCs may create appropriate additional backup-connections with the NOCs in its AoR.
+To improve the availability and regularity of OPMET data, the ROCs may create appropriate additional backup-connections with the NOCs in its AoR.

 Components and Functions of the EUR RODEX Schema